 I’ve always been a reader, and my children loved reading, or being read to, from the time they were babies and beyond.
 When they were younger, I took them to the library frequently in between our special book purchases.
 We’d comb through the children’s stacks looking for books to drag home by the armloads.
-Many of the books we combed through, however, were popular and well-known, but not always high-quality literature.
+Many of the books we combed through, however, were popular and well-known, but not always high-quality.
 I relied on my instincts, my upbringing, and a great librarian to pull out the weeds and keep the flowers.

 The Whisper, written & illustrated by Pamela Zagarinski, HMH Books for Young Readers, 2015, ages 4-7 years

 Yesterday & Through Time

 One of the first books I remember was Mother Goose.
 I remember loads of picture books too—left over from the ages of new baby to independent preschooler.
 Before I could read, I’d study those illustrations and retell those stories and nursery rhymes aloud to myself.
 I loved absorbing those colorful, intricate illustrations, and my childhood books had been illustrated by some of history’s greatest, though that bespeaks my age!
 You can read about the benefits of nursery rhymes for young children here.
 Let’s talk more about picture books below.

 Thank a Teacher!